nicolevanderhoeven/blog/content/affiliates.md

 - [Filmmaking & Storytelling with Casey Neistat](https://monthly.com/casey-neistat-filmmaking?friend=nicole-van-der-hoeven), about making videos
 - [Italki](https://www.italki.com/i/ref/fHFBb), for learning languages
 - [Skillshare](https://skl.sh/37RmSOG), for learning anything
-- [Brilliant](https://brilliant.org/nicolevdh), an app that teaches topics in the maths and sciences in bite-sized chunks

 ## Other Products and services I use regularly